Hindia/DB_Assignment/README.md

 username: Admin
 password: password123

-Use the setup batch file for ease and run to run it on your browser.
+Use the setup batch file for ease and run batch file to run it on your browser.